paradigmn/ultrastar_pitch/README.md

 ## development guide
 ### build instructions
 !!!not implemented at this point!!!
 The software can be compiled into a single standalone binary.
-To achieve this additional requirements need to be installed.
+To achieve this, additional requirements need to be installed.
 `pip install pyinstaller pywin32 setuptools pypiwin32`
 to be continued ...

 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined syllables.
 These chunks will then be separated in blocks to be fourier transformed and averaged.
 The fft gets iterated and the base tone is added to its first two harmonics.
-The biggest value indicated the pitch.
+The greatest value indicated expected to be the desired pitch.

 ### accuracy
 The precision of this method vary strongly with the analyzed audio.
-For example a ballad with slow background music and strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.
+For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.

 ### todo